 The iconic Apple-1 is the very first computer offered by Apple in 1976, the year it was founded.

-One of my original Apple-1 is lent for free to the Deutsches Museum Munich / Germany.
+One of my original Apple-1 is lent for free to the Deutsches Museum in Munich / Germany.
 The handover took place on 14 November 2017 with the Zuse 4 in the background.
 This is exactly where Steve Jobs personally handed over a Macintosh to the museum in 1985.
 It is on permanent display in the Microelectronics Department for the public.

 I gave another Apple-1 for free to an art exhibition at the ZKM, Karlsruhe in Germany from July 2018 till February 2019.

-I own now six original Apple-1.
+I own now seven original Apple-1.
 Anyone willing to sell an Apple-1 or Apple-1 related items can contact me anytime.
 Just send me a message with pictures and we can talk about it.
 All messages and pictures are treated confidentially.

 And I've got countless hard disks from 0.8 inch up to 31 inch.